-I bought an IBM PS/1 model 2011 from a friend of mine.
-The computer was sold to me at a good price, but it had some flaws to fix, such as the classic errors 161 and 163 when turned on.
+I bought, from a friend of mine, an IBM PS/1 Model 2011.
+The computer was sold to me at a good price, but it presented defects to be fixed, such as the classic errors 161 and 163 at the lighting.

-To fix the clock and configuration loss issues, I fitted the necessary replacement: the modern equivalent of the Dallas DS1287, nwX287.
+To solve the problems of the clock and the configuration loss, I mounted the necessary spare part: the modern equivalent of the Dallas DS1287, nwX287.
 In doing so, the floppy disk drive, which initially did not work, also restarted.

-The computer was sold to me with its original black and white monitor, but without a keyboard.
-Subsequently, they gave me a color monitor which, however, had some problems and, when connected to the power supply, started to smoke!
+The computer was sold to me with its original black and white monitor, but without keyboard.
+Subsequently, they gave me a color monitor which, however, has some problems and, connected to nutrition, has started smoking!

 Subsequently, I was able to repair the color monitor, replacing the RIFA capacitor: the supply voltage filter capacitor.